MatthewJJJ/mystore-backend-api-ud-fsndJSnd-p2/README.md

 -   Setup Postgres server running on default port on the local machine
 -   Run `npm install` to install all needed dependencies

-### Database Setup

--   Create two databases my_store and my_store_test on your default Postgres server
--   Install migration libraries
-    `npm install -g db-migrate db-migrate-pg`
--   Run migrations for test and dev
-    `db-migrate up`
-    `db-migrate up --config database.json -e test`
--   At this point you should have a my_store and my_store_test database with the current tables provisioned

 ### Environment Variables

 -   Update .env file and correct values in it.
 Example: